The Humble Herb

 Papaver somniferum (Opium Poppy), Artemisia annua (Sweet wormwood), Silybum marianum (Milk thistle), Galanthus nivalis (Snowdrop), Callistemon citrinus (Bottlebrush), Coptis chinensis Franch (Goldthread), Schisandra chinensis (Chinese magnolia), Ephedra sinica Stapf (Chinese Ephedra) Camptotheca acuminata (Tree of life), Catharanthus roseus (Rose periwinkle), Salix alba (White willow), Taxus brevifolia (Western yew), Coleus barbatus (Indian nettle or Forskohli), Stephania glabra (Tape vine) and Capsicum annum (Red pepper).

-Today of the 252 drugs that are considered “basic and essential” by the World Health Organisation 11% of them are exclusively of flowering plant origin.
+Today of the 252 drugs that are considered “basic and essential” by the World Health Organisation 11% of them are exclusively of a flowering plant origin.

 Please note that the Humble Herb’s balms are NOT classified as a medicine nor are we claiming they are a medicine.
 They are not registered as a CBMP (Cannabis Based Medicinal Product - such as Sativex® or Nabilone®).